 The Acura TLX is a brand-new offering from Honda's luxury arm,joining the lineup as of the 2015 model year.
 A combined replacement for the TL and TSX mid-size sedans, the TLX puts Acura's sedan efforts on a more solid footing, fitting in well with a lineup that includes the MDX and RDX crossovers, the ILX compact sedan and the larger RLX.
 (It also somewhat rationalizes the company's naming scheme, with all models now using three-letter titles ending in X.)

-The TLX is a rival for cars like the Buick Regal, Lincoln MKZ, Volvo S60, and Lexus ES.
+Competition for the TLX comes from cars like Buick's Regal and LaCrosse, the Lincoln MKZ, the Volvo S60, and the Lexus ES.

 MORE: Read our 2015 Acura TLX review

 The TLX’s overall length is around 190 inches, which is close to the former TSX's measurement; its 109.3-inch wheelbase is carried over from the former TL.
 Styling is a handsome update on the themes from the latest Acura products, neither terribly exciting nor offensive, and no longer plagued by a beaky grille.

 The TLX is offered with a choice of two engines.
 Base models come with a 2.4-liter direct-injected four-cylinder making 206 horsepower and paired with an eight-speed dual-clutch automatic transmission.
 For a little extra, buyers get a 3.5-liter V-6 good for 290 hp and mated to a ZF-sourced nine-speed automatic.
 V-6 versions also make use of Variable Cylinder Management, which can shut off three cylinders to save fuel under lighter loads, such as when cruising on the highway.